sirmiggles/project-dragon/README.md

 ```

-The `templates` folder contains another subfolder, which is also called `dragon`.
-In here we have all HTML templates
+The `dragon\templates` folder contains another subfolder, which is called `dragon\templates\dragon`.
+In here we have
-that are rendered when accessing the pages with the same name/URL.
-All files in here are simple HTML files which
+all HTML templates that are rendered when accessing the pages with the same name/URL.
+All files in here are simple HTML
-currently have a static render.
+files which currently have a static render.

-`settings.py` contains configuration variables for the Django Project and is used to declare apps, the type of
+`dragon\settings.py` contains configuration variables for the Django Project and is used to declare apps, the type of
 database to be used, as well as various other settings.
 For more detail,
 see https://docs.djangoproject.com/en/2.2/topics/settings/

-`urls.py` contains a list called `urlpatterns`, which routes URLs to views.
-For any view declared in `views.py`, an
+`dragon\urls.py` contains a list called `urlpatterns`, which routes URLs to views.
+For any view declared in `views.py`,
-entry must be made in `urlpatterns` in order to access the view, which in turn renders a page or handles a request.
+an entry must be made in `urlpatterns` in order to access the view, which in turn renders a page or handles a request.
+For more information, see: https://docs.djangoproject.com/en/2.2/topics/http/urls/

+'dragon\wsgi.py' is the WSGI configuration file for the project.
+This file should not be of too much concern when making
+changes to the code, but for more information, see https://docs.djangoproject.com/en/2.2/howto/deployment/wsgi/

+### 2. library
+This app is mainly focused around rendering all pages related to the library and interacting with the item database.
+The display of item tables and searching, filtering and ordering of items is implemented here.
+Futhermore, each item
+has their own description page which lists relevant information.
+All interations with the item database are defined in
+this app.